L-theory of $C^*$-algebras: Algebraic structure of

 This follows from the facts that $4\beta_\R = x^2$, $-*-$ is $\KO$-bilinear, $u$ is $\KO$-linear, and that $xa = 2\beta_\C^2 a$ as already used earlier.
 Case (9) can be shown by a similar argument. \end{proof}

 \begin{Rmk} In this remark, we collect what was previously known about the L-groups of $C^*$-algebras. \begin{enumerate} \item There is a canonical signature-type isomorphism $\L_0(A) \to \K_0(A)$, see e.g.\ \cite[Theorem 1.6]{Rosenberg}. \item There are canonical isomorphisms $\K_n(A)\adjt \cong \L_n(A)\adjt$, see \cite[Theorem 1.11]{Rosenberg} and \cite{LN} for the more general statement that there is a canonical equivalence $\K\adjt \simeq \L\adjt$ of spectrum valued functors. \item For a unital real $C^*$-algebra $A$, there is a canonical surjection $\K_1(A) \to \L_1^{h}(A)$ whose kernel is generated by the image of $\K_1(\R) \to \K_1(A)$, see \cite[Theorem 1.9]{Rosenberg}.
-Here, $\L^h$ refers to \emph{free} L-theory. \end{enumerate} To the best of our knowledge, no conjectural relation between $\L_n(A)$ and $\K_n(A)$ has been made for $n \geq 2$ without inverting 2.
+Here, $\L^h$ refers to \emph{free} L-theory.
+We give a new proof of this presentation of $\L_1^h(A)$ in \cref{Prop:free-L-theory-degree1+3} below.
+With the arguments used there, an observation about the Rothenberg sequence for $C^*$-algebras \cite[Remark 1.7]{Rosenberg}, and some additional work, one can in fact conversely recover an isomorphism $\L_1(A) \cong \K_1(A)/\eta$ for any $C^*$-algebra $A$. \end{enumerate} To the best of our knowledge, no conjectural relation between $\L_n(A)$ and $\K_n(A)$ has been made for $n \geq 2$ without inverting 2.
 We also note that, by construction, the isomorphism in (1) is the inverse of the canonical isomorphism induced by the map $\tau$ of \cref{ThmA}. \end{Rmk} We will now also comment how our results imply statements about the higher free L-groups of unital $C^*$-algebras and in particular reprove part (3) above in \cref{Prop:free-L-theory-degree1+3}.
 First, we describe the free L-theory of a unital $C^*$-algebra as follows.
 We recall that $SA=C_0((0,1);A)$ denotes the $C^*$-algebraic suspension of the algebra $A$ and note that $S$ descends to the loop functor on the stable $\infty$-category $\KK$.

 \begin{Prop} Let $A$ be a unital $C^*$-algebra.
 There is a canonical fibre sequence